gemvein/paid_up/README.md

 Doing this will populate the e-commerce data in Google Analytics, but you must also have that feature turned on.

 ### Upgrading

+#### Version 0.13
+Updated to use Stripe's "Price" system instead of the old "Plan" system.
+Keys will need to be updated.

 #### Version 0.12.1
 Renamed `subscription` to `paid_up_subscription` and `subscriptions` to `paid_up_subscriptions` to avoid naming conflicts with other gems.